 The Treshnish Isles is an uninhabited archipelago of several small islands found off the south west coast of Mull.
-The islands have been landmarks for travellers through the Hebrides for at least 1,000 years.
-The names of some of the islands still reflect their importance to the Vikings who once ruled in the Hebrides.
+The islands have been landmarks for travellers through the Hebrides for thousands of years.
+The names of some of the islands reflect their importance to the Vikings who once ruled in the Hebrides.

-In July 2023 the care of The Treshnish Isles are owned by The Hebridean Trust charity to The National Trust for Scotland.
+In July 2023 the care of The Treshnish Isles passed from The Hebridean Trust charity to The National Trust for Scotland.
 They are designated a Site of Special Scientific Interest SSI and a Special Protection Area SPA due to their importance for breeding seabirds.

 Bac Mor is sometimes referred to as The Dutchman’s Cap due to its shape.
 The Gaelic name has a couple of possible interpretations.
 Mor simply means large, but Bac can mean a bank, or also an obstacle or hindrance.
 The islands profile is possibly the most distinctive of the Scottish Islands as it is like a Mexican sombrero or a Dutchman’s hat.

 Bac Mor, like many Scottish islands is of volcanic origin.
 The peak in the middle of the island is a former volcanic cone.
 The flat surrounding ground is formed from ancient lava flows.
 Despite having no safe landing places there are the remains of summer sheilings on the island.